 SHOP WITH HEART – TRADEMARK, WEBSHOP AND DEVELOPMENT

 The program joins forces with sheltered workshops that employ a high number of disabled employees.
-The focus of the program is to develop and modernize the product portfolio of these workshops to ensure the high quality of the products and meet temporary taste.
+The focus of the program is to develop and modernize the product portfolio of these workshops, to ensure the high quality of the products and meet contemporary taste.
 We invite designers and artists to design new products for the workshops and we operate a web-shop to sell the products.
 We also support the workshops with central sales, marketing, and branding activities.